 A secondary dwelling can provide a form of affordable rental housing.
-It is a self-contained dwelling that has been established in conjunction with another dwelling (the "principle dwelling") and is on the same lot of land as the principle dwelling.
-The secondary dwelling may be located within, or attached to, or separate from the principle dwelling.
+It is a self- contained dwelling that has been established in conjunction with another dwelling (the "principal dwelling") and is on the same lot of land as the principal dwelling.
+The secondary dwelling may be located within, or attached to, or separate from the principal dwelling.